-The Origin and Meaning of the
+The Origin and Meaning of the North Carolina Nicknames

 The American citizens who live in, or who come from North Carolina, are referred to as North Carolinians.
 The history, origin and meaning of each of the nicknames are as follows:

-The official nickname of the Tar Heel State alludes to the tar,
+The Tar Heel State

-the land of the Long Leaf Pine
+"Here's to the land of the Long Leaf Pine

 The Summer land where the sun doth shine